 Not getting on with the shape of the saddle that came on your bike?
 Maybe it’s time to try a different shape?
 The Charge Spoon is a modern classic: a very comfortable saddle, with a curved shape and the flex in the plastic base along with the foam padding makes it a very comfortable place to sit for many hours.
 It has an amazing 1,200 reviews on Wiggle, almost all positive, though like any saddle there are some people who it simply doesn't it fit them.

 Bicycle tyres can be surprisingly dear, but Continental's mid-range rubber bucks that trend.
 They’re a really good all-round tyre with decent grip, rolling resistance that's almost as good as the more expensive GP5000 and slightly better puncture resistance.
+Okay, recent price rises have pushed a pair just out of our budget, but they're still the tyres we'd go for in this price range.
+Well worth the extra four quid.

 Handlebars come in a vast array of shapes and sizes, which means if you don’t find the handlebar that came with your bike very comfortable, you can easily change them.
 These Genetic Flare bars provide a compact shape with flared and anatomic drops that are pretty comfortable.
 The small degree of flare offers a bit more control when in the drops, and the anatomic shape means you have loads of options for where to place your hands.